-Kate has led campaign communications teams and advised candidates across the Midwest.
-She served as Communications Director for the Minnesota DFL Party in the 2012 cycle – the Democrats’ most successful election in Minnesota history – in which the party was able to regain both chambers of the Minnesota legislature, defeat a Tea Party hero to elect Congressman Rick Nolan (MN-08), re-elect Senator Amy Klobuchar, and defeat both an anti-marriage equality amendment and a voter restriction amendment.
+Before consulting, Kate served as Communications Director for the Minnesota DFL Party in the 2012 cycle – the Democrats’ most successful election in Minnesota history – in which the party was able to break all-time fundraising records, regain both chambers of the Minnesota legislature, defeat a Tea Party hero to elect Congressman Rick Nolan (MN-08), re-elect Senator Amy Klobuchar, and defeat both an anti-marriage equality amendment and a voter restriction amendment.

 Kate grew up on the South Dakota farm where her family has lived for over 125 years.
 She studied religion and classics at St. Olaf College in Northfield, MN, where she co-founded a nonprofit called Ruth's House that has provided over 10,000 nights of shelter for women and children in central Minnesota.
-Kate earned her M.A. in religion and theology at United Theological Seminary of the Twin Cities, where her thesis on media representation of the Reverend Jeremiah Wright in the 2008 presidential primary was awarded the Donald R. White Prize for Theological Interpretation of Culture.
+After graduating Phi Beta Kappa and summa cum laude from St. Olaf, Kate earned her M.A. in religion and theology at United Theological Seminary of the Twin Cities, where her thesis on media representation of the Reverend Jeremiah Wright in the 2008 presidential primary was awarded the Donald R. White Prize for Theological Interpretation of Culture.

 Kate spends her time in New Orleans, South Dakota and Washington, D.C.
-She’s currently developing a design training for Democratic teams and writing a guide that applies foundational design theory to creating better direct mail.
+She’s currently developing design trainings for campaign teams and writing a guide that applies foundational design theory to creating better direct mail.